na-na-hi/renget/archive/freellamas.md

 - Why replies short? => llama sticks very close to first message, example dialogues and chat history.
 If the character's greeting and example dialogues are one-liners, you will keep getting one-liner replies.
 Alternatively, use simple-proxy-for-tavern.
 Here's an ideal card that will generate medium responses: https://files.catbox.moe/3nl7d8.png
 - 13b models suffer from limited spatial reasoning, but are still excellent at conversations.
 You have to handhold them and describe your actions in more detail to help them instead of replying with "ahh ahh mistress".
+- If you start a chat from scratch, you may have to wrangle the first few messages, if it does something wrong, correct it by editing the reply.
+The model will learn and fall into pattern.
+Alternatively, use cards with good and diverse example dialogues.
 - Asterisks in replies are fucked?
 Stop using them.
 - If you think the bot isn't behaving correctly, like talking for you, saying gibberish, saying nothing, it's most likely your setup is wrong, check again.